arufa-research/junokit-user-docs/docs/documentation/README.md

   let balance = await contract.query.balance({ "address": contract_owner.account.address });;
 ```

 + Export `run` function as default for the script.
-Default function is called by trestle runner.
+Default function is called by junokit runner.

 ```js
 module.exports = { default: run };
 ```

-#### trestle Runtime Environment
+#### Junokit Runtime Environment

-trestle runtime environment is used internally by trestle.
-It is created when a trestle task is executed using bash command `trestle ...`.
+junokit runtime environment is used internally by junokit.
+It is created when a junokit task is executed using bash command `junokit ...`.
 It can be accessed in REPL using variable `env`.
 It has following parameters:

 + **config**: Has paths of config file, contract sources, artifacts, project root and test path.
 Other config values such as networks config and mocha timeout.

-+ **runtimeArgs**: Runtime metadata such as network to use etc. Network can be specified in a trestle command like `trestle ... --network <network-name>`.
++ **runtimeArgs**: Runtime metadata such as network to use etc. Network can be specified in a junokit command like `junokit ... --network <network-name>`.

 + **tasks**: List of available tasks with details.